sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. The code is auto-committed and pushed
-B. **The suggestion is inserted into your editor; you decide whether to keep, edit, or discard**
+B. The suggestion is inserted into your editor; you decide whether to keep, edit, or discard.
 C. The change is merged to main if CI passes
 D. An audit log entry is always generated